LONG TERM CARE

 Cognitive Impairment – having a ‘cognitive impairment’ or mental incapacity is also a benefit trigger where benefits are paid.
 This type of provision generally provides benefits if the insured is unable to pass certain tests assessing his or her mental function.
 The provision is especially important if a person has Alzheimer’s disease.

 We are also finding that families are pulling together on this matter.
-We have set up many Long Term Care Policies where the children are sharing the premium cost with their parents, so that the premium is not a burden for any one person to bear.
-We have also seen the children split the entire premium cost among themselves, when their parent(s) are not able to manage the premium themselves.
-This is a good answer for children to ensure quality care for their Parent’s, that they would personally not be able to provide if needed.
-It also ensures assets that might eventually be passed down to them will not be depleted or gone all together, due to Long Term Care expenses.
+We have set up many Long Term Care Policies where the children are sharing the premium cost with their parents so that the premium is not a burden for any one person to bear.
+We have also seen the children split the entire premium cost among themselves when their parent(s) are not able to manage the premium themselves.
+This is a good answer for children to ensure quality care for their parents, which they would personally not be able to provide if needed.
+It also ensures assets that might eventually be passed down to them will not be depleted or gone altogether, due to Long Term Care expenses.

 We offer plans designed for your long-term care needs

 Call our office today to discuss your questions and concerns, rather you already have LTC coverage or if you are currently not insured.
 We will review your current policy and make recommendations in light of the new products that have become available.
 Or if you are not currently covered for long-term care expenses, as independent Brokers we will provide the information you need in order to make an informed decision regarding this extremely important risk.